 - Protect, post & sign shorebird & seabird sites

 - Collect new data on nesting shorebirds & habitat

 - Control invasive Australian pine on beach habitats

 - Work with local volunteers to accomplish the above goals

-Our days will be filled with much adventure.
+Our days will be filled with much adventure!
 The focus of the work is surveying for beach-nesting bird breeding pairs, nests and young, and working with local volunteers to implement protective measures in the field.
 Focal species include Wilson’s Plovers, American Oystercatchers, Least Terns and other colonial nesting species.
 We will work in both populated and remote areas, sail blue Caribbean waters, visit white sandy beaches, boat to little islands, conduct ground surveys for beach-nesting birds, nests, and downy chicks, and meet new people.
 We will work with local volunteers to post and sign shorebird sites and control invasive Australian pine.
-Field crew will assistant with collecting data on breeding pairs, habitat assessment and human-created disturbance.
-Field crew will also assist with shipboard duties; sailing, cooking and cleaning.
-There will be time to fish, snorkel, and visit local island towns.
+Field crew will assist with collecting data on breeding pairs, habitat assessment and human-created disturbance.

 Qualifications: Applicants must be responsible, adventurous, in good physical condition, enjoy working in teams and be capable of walking several miles during warm weather in the Caribbean.
 Applicants must be comfortable living communally onboard a schooner and riding in small boats to access survey sites.